Contents

 5 November 2024 - The renewed version of the Tobacco and Vapes Bill is presented to Parliament.

-26 November 2024 - The new Tobacco and Vapes Bill will have its second reading in Parliament.
+26 November 2024 - The new Tobacco and Vapes Bill had its second reading in Parliament and was voted through to the committee stage.

-1 April 2025 - The previously proposed date for the introduction of the fixed penalty notices, which will no longer be going ahead as the Tobacco and Vapes Bill has been abandoned.
+1 April 2025 - The originally proposed date for the introduction of the primary legislation in the Conservative Government's Tobacco and Vapes Bill.

 In the ‘Creating a smokefree generation and tackling youth vaping consultation: government response’ they recognise concerns that the suggested approaches may lead to increases in the sale of illicit tobacco and vaping product sales.
 They have committed to increasing their investment in enforcement agencies like Border Force and Trading Standards by £30 million per year, to help them enforce all current and future regulations on the sale of tobacco and vaping products.